jacobmstein/cs1302-phased-list/README.md

   at least two students on Piazza for pointing it out!
 Students can use `git pull origin main` to get an updated copy of `phase1.jar` or use `wget` with [this URL](https://github.com/cs1302uga/cs1302-phased-list/raw/main/phase1.jar).

+* **2021-03-11-THU:** Updated the project deadline options to reflect a two-day extension announced in Please see [Piazza @994](https://piazza.com/class/kjivfwynz9g4zq?cid=994).

+* **2021-03-13-SAT:** Updated the `toString` method in `cs1302.adt.Node` to handle cycles and posted information about a public tester in [Piazza @1066](https://piazza.com/class/kjivfwynz9g4zq?cid=1066).
+  The old `Node` class should still work fine, but if you want the updated version, then you will need the latest version of `phase1.jar`, which can be obtained as described in earlier updates.

 ## Project Description